|

 15 Chaplin Street, Illovo, Sandton

-Core business offering: Securitas provides bespoke security solutions, utilising innovative electronic technology combined with traditional guarding.
+Core business offering: Securitas provides bespoke security solutions that utilise innovative electronic technology combined with traditional guarding.
 Securitas is a global leader with a national footprint, including regional security-operated control rooms.
-Securitas makes your world safer, allowing you to focus on your business while Securitas secures it.
+The company makes your world safer, so you can focus on your business while Securitas secures it.

 |